 Secondly, a marketplace is only as good as the liquidity of available suppliers.
 As a result, there is no real need for a buyer to stick to a particular marketplace, transaction after transaction, especially if two or more competing marketplaces have similar liquidity and choice.
-Workflow management solutions help create stickiness because the requirement of on boarding on and learning new workflow management tools acts as a greater barrier to switch and can potentially keep users loyal to a particular marketplace.
+Workflow management solutions help create stickiness because the requirement of onboarding and learning new workflow management tools acts as a greater barrier to switching and can potentially keep users loyal to a particular marketplace.

 The SAAS-first marketplace

 In recent times, we have been seeing the model flipped.
 Businesses are now building SAAS workflow solutions first to get entrenched among the demand side and then opening out the marketplace, to get suppliers in.
 An invoicing service spreads out to become a B2B order management platform.
 A payroll software provider expands to append a marketplace that can bring in freelancers which are then managed using the same payroll software.
 This also solves the chicken and egg problem by staging the launch of the marketplace.